|Runnable Min||700 cfs|

 Lost Creek Lake to Gold Ray Dam is currently

-We recommend paddling this section of the Rogue River between a bare minimum of 700cfs and a high of 3500cfs.
+Our recommended river levels for paddling this section of the Rogue River are between a bare minimum of 700cfs and a high of 3500cfs.

 This section of the Rogue is a good beginner or intermediate section.
 Floaters can choose several different access points to make day runs.
 Even though this stretch is mellow, users should always keep an eye out for wood hazards (especially in spring time or after heavy rains with flood potential).
-Weather on the river today will be isolated showers between 11am and 2pm, then a chance of showers and thunderstorms after 2pm. mostly sunny, with a high near 74. calm wind becoming north northwest around 6 mph in the afternoon. chance of precipitation is 50%.
+Weather on the river today will be sunny, with a high near 82. light northwest wind becoming north northwest 5 to 10 mph in the afternoon.

 Over the course of the next 5 days, weather conditions on the river are expected to range between